gate/gateapi-csharp/docs/SpotApi.md

 # **CreateOrder**
 > Order CreateOrder (Order order, string xGateExptime = null)

-Create an order.
+Create an order

-Support spot, margin, leverage, and full-position leverage orders.
-Use different accounts through the `account` field, default is `spot`, that is, use the spot account to place an order if the user is `unified` account, default is to place an order with a unified account  When using leveraged account trading, that is, when `account` is set to `margin`, you can set `auto_borrow` to `true`, In the case of insufficient account balance, the system will automatically execute the `POST /margin/uni/loans` to borrow the insufficient part.
-Whether the assets obtained after the leveraged order is automatically used to return the borrowing orders of the leveraged account in a position-by-store leverage account depends on the automatic repayment settings of the user's position-by-store leverage account**, The account automatic repayment settings can be queried and set through `/margin/auto_repay`.
-Use unified is set to `unified`, `auto_borrow` \" can also be enableTo realize the insufficient part of automatic borrowing, but unlike the leverage account, whether the entrustment of a unified account is automatically repayable depends on the   when placing an order`auto_repay` setting, this setting is only effective for the current entrustment, that is, only the assets obtained after the entrustment transaction will be used to repay the borrowing orders of the full-position leverage account.
-Unified account ordering currently supports `auto_borrow` and `auto_repay` at the same time.
-Auto repayment will be triggered at the end of the order, i.e. `status` is `cancelled` or `closed` .  **Delegation Status**  The entrustment status in the pending order is `open`, which remains at `open` until all the quantity is traded.
-If it is eaten, the order ends and the status becomes `closed`.
-If the order is cancelled before all transactions are completed, regardless of whether there are partial transactions, the status will become `cancelled`  **Iceberg Entrustment**  `iceberg` is used to set the number of iceberg delegations displayed, and does not support complete hiding.
-Note that when hidden part of the transaction is charged according to the taker's handling rate.  **Restrict user transactions**  Set `stp_act` to decide to use strategies that limit user transactions
+Supports spot, margin, leverage, and cross-margin leverage orders.
+Use different accounts through the `account` field.
+Default is `spot`, which means using the spot account to place orders.
+If the user has a `unified` account, the default is to place orders with the unified account.
+When using leveraged account trading (i.e., when `account` is set to `margin`), you can set `auto_borrow` to `true`.
+In case of insufficient account balance, the system will automatically execute `POST /margin/uni/loans` to borrow the insufficient amount.
+Whether assets obtained after leveraged order execution are automatically used to repay borrowing orders of the isolated margin account depends on the automatic repayment settings of the user's isolated margin account.
+Account automatic repayment settings can be queried and set through `/margin/auto_repay`.
+When using unified account trading (i.e., when `account` is set to `unified`), `auto_borrow` can also be enabled to realize automatic borrowing of insufficient amounts.
+However, unlike the isolated margin account, whether unified account orders are automatically repaid depends on the `auto_repay` setting when placing the order.
+This setting only applies to the current order, meaning only assets obtained after order execution will be used to repay borrowing orders of the cross-margin account.
+Unified account ordering currently supports enabling both `auto_borrow` and `auto_repay` simultaneously.
+Auto repayment will be triggered when the order ends, i.e., when `status` is `cancelled` or `closed`.  **Order Status**  The order status in pending orders is `open`, which remains `open` until all quantity is filled.
+If fully filled, the order ends and status becomes `closed`.
+If the order is cancelled before all transactions are completed, regardless of partial fills, the status will become `cancelled`.  **Iceberg Orders**  `iceberg` is used to set the displayed quantity of iceberg orders and does not support complete hiding.
+Note that hidden portions are charged according to the taker's fee rate.  **Self-Trade Prevention**  Set `stp_act` to determine the self-trade prevention strategy to use

 ### Example
 ```csharp